It appalls me. I'm much more satisfied now than I was before, but how could this happen. What happened to me? How can people be so cruel?

 *I don't think all sorority girls are bitchy, stuck up or otherwise annoying by any means.
 Most I've met are great people.

-Enter your email address to subscribe to The Ginger Philes, if you dare:
+Enter your email address below to subscribe to The Ginger Philes, if you dare: